Alien Goddess Intense by Mugler

 Beyond getting a sample of Pure Malt to review, I also picked up a fragrance for the ladies by Thierry Mugler, Alien Aqua Chic.
 Now, this is a flanker fragrance to the ever popular, Alien, and while they do share some similarities, Aqua Chic is quite a different perfume.
 In this post, I want to give my full impressions of this scent, on how it smells, performs, when it should be worn, and if it is worth a purchase.

-What does Alien Aqua Chic Smell Like?
+Alien Aqua Chic Overview

 alien aqua chic